I have a confession to make….

-So why won’t my frigging knees bend as far as I want them to??
+So why won’t my knees bend as far as I want them to??

-Often, people spend most of their time with their ankles in plantar flexion – toes pointing downward dues to wearing a raised heel or sitting on a chair with toes pointed down and heels lifted – which causes your calf muscles to contract.
+Often, people spend most of their time with their ankles in plantar flexion – toes pointing downward due to wearing a raised heel or sitting on a chair with toes pointed down and heels lifted.
+In this position your calf muscles are in constant contraction.
 Over time, your calf muscles will become shortened meaning your ankle dorsiflexion becomes less and less!

 Why is dorsiflexion important?

-In order to be able to squat properly – thighs parallel to the ground, knees in line with toes, chest up and hips back – you have to bend the hip, knee and ankle to less than 90 degrees.
+In order to be able to squat properly – thighs at least parallel to the ground, knees in line with toes, chest up and hips back – you have to bend the hip, knee and ankle past 90 degrees.
 If you can’t do one, you can’t do either.

-For some lolz and a demonstration of good dorsiflexion, here are some pics of my boyf squatting verses moi.
+For some lolz and a demonstration of good dorsiflexion, here are some pics of my boyfriend squatting verses moi.

 How to improve dorsiflexion

 Foam Roll That Shit

 Get yourself a foam roller and maybe a golf ball.
 Use these to massage all the muscles in your calves and feet to try and break up some of the knottiness.
 Roll all the way from behind the knee and side to side.
 Use the golf ball to work on the heel and sole of your foot.
 You can even put the ball on the floor and roll your foot over it.

 Calf Wall Stretch – Put on your trainers, find a wall and, with your heel on the floor, get the ball of your foot up against the wall as far as you can.
 Then bring your hips closer to the wall, keeping your leg straight so you can really feel the stretch.
 Hold for 5 seconds then breath out as you push deeper into the stretch.
 Keep breathing deeper and deeper into the stretch until you’ve gone as far as you can before switching legs.
 Then repeat the stretch, this time with a bent knee for a more squat-like position.